gosu-lang/ragnardb/README.md

 execute does not handle multiple statements in an sql file; this is an intentional design choice to simply naming, parameterization, return type handling, on the basis that multiple queries can simply be put into multiple files.

+subqueries automatically trigger a query result type with all properties as objects

+query result types do not fully extend sql record at the moment, creating some problems with field access

 ### Query Parameters

+With normal SQL files, using execute simply runs the

 ## Runtime API